Fenris42/Fenris42.github.io/Unity_Projects.md

 ### Retrospective:

 - We had a hard time finding the fun and direction of the game.
-- The team was initially excited about the project but in reality didn’t have enough time to dedicate to it.
+- The team was initially excited about the project, but in reality didn’t have enough time to dedicate to it.
 This was the main factor behind the project being shelved, since it had been scoped as a team effort.
 - Top-down added more directions of travel and more freedom of design, but it increased programming complexity more than initially thought.
 - The Unity asset store had a limited selection of art for this camera angle.
 - Assets required more sprites and animations to cover front and back directions.